Equity Lens: Antiracism is integral to reducing health inequalities

 “We are testing and implementing practical solutions that can support the Safe Hearts Plan on the ground.
 Our pilot projects on early detection and screening aim to generate evidence and tools that help Member States reach high-risk populations, while embedding equity and sustainability across all activities.
 The aim is to provide further evidence and the result of our pilots to support the implementation of the European plan,” said Dr Armocida.

 In practice, JACARDI is implementing 19 pilot projects focused on screening for CVDs and diabetes across different European countries, assessing the feasibility of diverse screening approaches.
-The Joint Action has also developed an online risk assessment tool and decision guide, supporting professionals in selecting appropriate risk prediction methods.
+The Joint Action has also developed an online risk assessment tool selection guide, supporting professionals in selecting appropriate risk prediction methods.

 Addressing inequalities is a core priority for JACARDI, fully aligned with the Safe Hearts Plan.
 Across its 143 pilot projects, the Joint Action promotes equity and diversity, targeting both the general population and high-risk groups, with a focus on integrated care pathways, self-management and social participation.